rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 ## Network security
 Each rqlite node listens on 2 TCP ports -- one for the HTTP API, and the other for inter-node (Raft consensus) communications.
 Only the API port need be reachable from outside the cluster.

 So, if possible, configure the network such that the Raft port on each node is only accessible from other nodes in the cluster.
-There is no need for the Raft port to be accessible by rqlite clients.
+Alternatively run the Raft connections on a physically, or logically, different network from the network the HTTP API is connected to.
+There is no need for the Raft port to be accessible by rqlite clients, which only need to use the HTTP API.

 If the IP addresses (or subnets) of rqlite clients is also known, it may also be possible to limit access to the HTTP API from those addresses only.